bloxstraplabs/website/README.md

 # Bloxstrap Website

-Download website for Bloxstrap, hosted at https://bloxstrap.pizzaboxer.xyz.
+Bloxstrap websote, hosted at https://bloxstraplabs.com.

+Serves downloads to users in a friendly manner and also [handles analytics](https://github.com/bloxstraplabs/website/blob/main/BloxstrapWebsite/Controllers/MetricsController.cs).

 Made with ASP.NET Core 8 and Tailwind.